 The Born For This Tour was a memorable night for sure and it impacted me so much that I bought my ticket to Chris's World Domination Summit a few days later.
 WDS is a weekend-long conference in Portland, Oregon for remarkable people living in a conventional world.
 I am incredibly excited to see how these days in August will take shape and I have yet to step foot in Portland so this adventure will be that much sweeter.

-Leave a comment below or shoot me a message.
-I'd also love to hear your thoughts if you've read this book.
+I’ll leave you with two questions to give some thought to for your own sake.
+Leave a comment below if this resonates or send through a message.
+I'd also love to hear your thoughts if you've read this book or have attended WDS.